wanchaiS/Truely-Govhack/README.md

 **3.4 Test the Chrome extension:**
 Select any text on a webpage - you should see the "Fact Check" button appear!

-## Pre-loaded Demo Data

-The system comes with 4 processed Australian tax documents:
-- **Capital Gain Tax** (117 chunks) - Information about capital gains tax obligations
-- **Income Declaration** (153 chunks) - What income must be declared to ATO
-- **Personal Deductions** (185 chunks) - Allowable personal tax deductions
-- **Immigration Programs** (191 chunks) - Australian immigration and visa information

-**Total: 646 vector chunks ready for instant fact-checking!**

-Try fact-checking statements like:
-- "Capital gains are not taxable in Australia"
-- "Rental income doesn't need to be declared"
-- "Work-related expenses are tax deductible"

-## How to Use

-### Upload Documents to Knowledge Base
-1. Open your browser and go to: **http://localhost/manage**
-2. Use the **Document Management** page to:
-   - Upload new documents (PDF, DOCX, TXT, CSV)
-   - View existing documents
-   - Delete unwanted files
-   - Monitor database statistics

-### Using the Chrome Extension
-1. **Select text** on any webpage
-2. **Click "Fact Check"** button that appears
-3. **See results** in the popup with:
-   - Verification status (SUPPORTED/CONTRADICTED/INSUFFICIENT/MIXED)
-   - Source references from your knowledge base
-   - AI-powered analysis

 ## How It Works

 **System Architecture:**